huangfcn/dnnsimd/README.md

 # dnnsimd

 	Auto-vectorization is an attractive concept.
-We can rely on compiler to generate high performance code fully utilizing hardware power instead of optimize code (usually assembly code here) by hand.
+We can rely on compiler to generate high performance code fully utilizing hardware power instead of optimizing code manually (usually assembly code here).
 And the code can port to other platform much easier.
-The problem here is that the compiler (gcc here) is unable to vectorize loops unless you help it a lot.
+The problem is that the compiler (gcc here) is unable to vectorize loops unless you help it a lot.
 We need to follow some specific rules to induce the compiler to generate good vectorized code.
 Here are some tutorials on gcc auto-vectorization.